Avocados are nutrient-dense powerhouses loaded with potassium, good-for-you fats, fiber and vitamins C, E and K, just to name a few.

 To provide its participants with the same great taste and richness of guacamole at a fraction of the fat, the Ornish Lifestyle Medicine Program created this recipe for Edamole.

-“The reason we substitute for avocado is simply to decrease the total fat content of the recipe for our cardiac participants, not because avocado is an unhealthy food,” explains Erica Hawkins, a registered dietitian with the Ornish program at Straub Medical Center.
+“In this recipe, we use edamame in place of avocado.
+This helps lower the total fat content of the recipe, which is important for our cardiac participants,” explains Maria Tointon, a registered dietitian with the Ornish program at Straub Medical Center.

 Edamame – green soybeans – is a good source of calcium, iron, potassium, fiber and vitamin K. It also contains a fair amount of plant-based protein (11 grams per half cup!) as well as plant compounds that may help reduce the risk of heart disease and improve cholesterol.